In the past only the preserve of high-end sports watches, VO2 Max has made its way to a number of popular 24/7 activity trackers.

 Tracking VO2 Max with wearables

-There are plenty of high-end wearables to choose from if you’re looking to monitor your VO2 Max.
-These include a number of sports watches in the Garmin Fenix and Forerunner range; Polar V800; Jabra Sprite Pulse; and Suunto Ambit3.
-A few 24/7 activity trackers also dish out VO2 Max values.
+There are plenty of sports and runners’ watches to choose from if you’re looking to monitor your VO2 Max.
+These include a those in the Garmin Fenix and Forerunner range; Polar V800; Jabra Sprite Pulse; and Suunto Ambit3.

 Fitbit Charge 2

 Fitbit Charge 2 is one of the best value for money fitness trackers you can buy today.
 This is a sleek looking device that delivers solid improvements on its predecessors in a few areas, particularly in terms of design.

 While it doesn’t feature GPS connectivity, the tracker links to the GPS on your smartphone to provide more precise data on pace and distance when you’re running, while recording a map of your route in the app.
 It also offers Multi-Sport tracking and basic smartphone notifications.

 Plus there are a few features that tap into your hear-rate readings.
 Cardio Fitness Level gives you a snapshot of your fitness level using a personalized Cardio Fitness Score, which is based on your VO2 Max.
 It also shows how you compare to those of the same age and gender, and ranges from poor to excellent.

 The Blaze is Fitbit’s first wearable with a color touch screen that displays the time and other details about your movement throughout the day.
 Under the hood, the device sports a 3-axis accelerometer, 3-axis gyroscope, optical heart rate monitor, altimeter, ambient light sensor and fibration motor.